-In standard synchronization mode, the Identity Data Sync polls the directory server change log for create, modify, and delete operations on any entry.
+In standard synchronization mode, theData Sync Server polls the directory server change log for create, modify, and delete operations on any entry.
 The server fetches the full entries from both the source and destination endpoints, and compares them to produce the minimal set of changes required to synchronize the destination with the source.